fingersakimbo/fingersakimbo.github.io/app_pages/keepcount.md

 Show your team spirit by customizing your scoreboard to your team color.

-_Keep the Count_ is coming soon, only on the iPhone App Store.
+_Keep the Count_ is available only on the iPhone App Store.